Terraform#

 required providers

-* can manage versions by specifying constraints in terraform {}
+* can manage versions by specifying constraints in terraform {} block or using dependency

 lock file